 Your dentist can be a big help to relieve your stress, as they encounter many patients that suffer from the same condition as you.
 An expert dentist knows how to handle the situation and help you overcome your fear.

-What can you do to manage this fear of dentists?
+What can you do to manage this anxiety?

 A person with dental anxiety should look for ways to manage the situation.
 There are a variety of useful options to benefit from.